ShivamNegi/Battleship/README.md

 When all of the squares of a ship have been hit, the ship is sunk, and the ship's owner announces this (e.g.
 "You sank my battleship!").
 If all of a player's ships have been sunk, the game is over and their opponent wins.

+# Running the game

+Step 1: Clone the repository.
+Step 2: Run the game_server.c and the game_client.c
+Do as the programs says and be sure to set up the game_server before setting up the game_client and you are ready to play!
+Enjoy!